-The carburetor is equipped with Climatic Control (self-controlled choke), which gives correct fuel mixture for all starting and running conditions without any manual control on the part of the operator.
+The carburetor on Custom Models is equipped with Climatic Control (selfcontrolled choke) which gives correct fuel mixture for all starting and running conditions without any manual control on the part of the operator.
+The De Luxe Models use manual choke, the control button being located at the left of the instrument panel.

-The oil pressure signal is the red jewel located to the right of the center of the instrument group.
+The oil pressure signal on Custom Models is the red jewel located to the right of the center of the instrument group.
 When the ignition switch is turned "on" this signal will be lighted.
 If it remains lighted or flashes while the engine is running above idling speed, the engine should be stopped and the oil level in the reservoir checked.
 If necessary, check the oil lines.
 Do not run the engine until the trouble is corrected.

-The generator signal is the red jewel located to the left of the center of the instrument group.
+The generator signal on Custom Models is the red jewel located to the left of the center of the instrument group.
 When the ignition switch is turned "on" this signal will be lighted and should stop glowing when the engine reaches a speed slightly above normal idling.
-If the signal flashes when the car is being driven above twenty miles per hour, it indicates that the battery is not being charged.
-Your electrical system should be checked by your Hudson Dealer.
+If the signal flashes when the car is being driven above twenty miles per hour, it indicates that the battery is not being

+Your electrical system should be checked by your Hudson and Terraplane Dealer.